RobertMartinis/rss-summary/README.md

 # Adding RSS-Feeds
 To add an RSS-feed, append the name of the RSS-feed together with it's url in the URL-dictionary contained in `constants.py`.
 For example: `URLS =  {'BBC': 'http://feeds.bbci.co.uk/news/world/rss.xml'}`.

+# Change number of summarized sentences
+By default, the summary consists of 5 sentences.
+This can be changed in `constants.py` by changing the `SENTENCES` variable to the desired number of sentences.